Low Vision certificate series icon

 Taught by Daniel Walters, PT, DPT, GCS

-Ready to earn this certification?
+Ready to earn this certificate?